curiousben/Room-Infrastructure/microservices/Filter/base/docker/1.0/README.md

 ## Payload sent

-The message payload for the Filter microservice is dependent on the upstream message data structure.
+The message payload that the Filter microservice sends is dependent on the upstream message data structure since this microservice does not modify the data structure.

 ## Usage: